honeycombio/opentelemetry-collector-symbolicator/README.md

 ## File Store

-The default configuration will load the source(map) files (this must include both the .js file and the .js.map file) from a local path on disk.
+The default configuration will load the source(map) files (this must include both the JavaScript source file and the JavaScript source map file) from a local path on disk.
 You can set the base path that will be used.

 ```yaml
     processors: